jbhopkins/bioxtasraw/docs/source/tutorial/section1.rst

 #.
 Put the top plot on Kratky axes.

+    * *Tip:* Right click on the plot to change the plot type.

 #.
 Show only the top plot by clicking on the 1 in the plot control bar below the plots.

     |1000020100000261000002D198EA0F5B06DFE72F_png|